Version 18B on 23 March 2018: History of the AllergenOnline database releases

 Also shown are the number of allergen groups (A collection of protein types within a taxonomic group) and number of unique species represented in each version.

-Note, version 18 update, released on 18 January 2018 was missing some information of WHO/IUIS allergen numbers and also used a few accession numbers that were not optimum.
+Note, version 18 update was released on 18 January 2018, but was missing some information of WHO/IUIS allergen numbers and also used a few accession numbers that were not optimum.
 A full review of the database was performed from 19 January until 31 January with corrections made as version 18A which was posted on 1 February 2018.

 |12||Feb 7, 2012||1603||603||273|